Call us today 0800 019 2406

 Or, customers can pick the business applications they need i.e. Sales, and pay for this functionality only – tailoring their Microsoft Dynamics 365 experience and purchase to their needs.

-All new customers will need advice regarding how to structure their Microsoft Dynamics 365 purchase, and full information will be available from November 1st 2016.
+All new customers will need advice regarding how to structure their Microsoft Dynamics 365 purchase, and full information has been available since November 1st 2016.

-Existing Microsoft Dynamics CRM Online customers will be able to transition to the new Microsoft Dynamics 365 structure at annual renewal, or from 1st November 2016, should they wish to gain the benefits of the new business suite structure.
+Existing Microsoft Dynamics CRM Online customers will be able to transition to the new Microsoft Dynamics 365 structure at annual renewal.
 Existing Microsoft Dynamics CRM On Premise customers will be offered incentives to move online with Microsoft Dynamics 365.
-There will be a transition path for on premise licences to online subscriptions.
-Those wanting to remain on premise, will also find the name of their software assurance purchases moves to the Microsoft Dynamics 365 branding, and transition options will apply.
+There will be a transition path for both CRM Online and on premise customers moving to Dynamics 365 subscriptions.

 There will be two editions of Microsoft Dynamics 365 – Enterprise and Business

 Enterprise Edition is for those with 250+ users, and more complex requirements which may include the Operational platform previously delivered through Dynamics AX.
 Enterprise Edition has dual user rights which means it is applicable to Cloud and On Premise customers, and there is no ‘CRM seat minimum’ as customers previously experienced.

 Business Edition is Cloud only, and will be applicable for smaller customers, and also include optional access to a simplified version of the Operational platform previously delivered through Dynamics NAV.

 This Edition is partially available for the Operations (finance) components.

 Enterprise Edition has been available in the UK since November 2016, and this has been made commercially attractive to smaller customers until Business Edition arrives in late 2017.